rdalverny/moonmoon/README.md

 You will need a web hosting with at least PHP 7.4 (8.0 and 8.1 are supported too).

-If you are installing moonmoon on a Linux private server (VPS, dedicated host), please note that you will need to have installed the following packages:
+If you are installing moonmoon on a Linux private server (VPS, dedicated host), please note that you will need to have installed the following extensions:
 `php-curl`, `php-mbstring`, `php-xml`, `php-xmlreader`.

 Installing